Lenyn Sosa Preview, Player Props: White Sox vs. Royals

-Lenyn Sosa and his .303 on-base percentage over his past 10 games (106 points higher than his season-long percentage), will be in action for the Chicago White Sox against the Kansas City Royals and Brady Singer on September 5 at 7:40 PM ET.
+On Wednesday, Lenyn Sosa (.606 slugging percentage in past 10 games, including three home runs) and the Chicago White Sox play the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
+First pitch is at 7:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Royals.
+In his last game, he went 1-for-3 with a double against the Royals.

 Lenyn Sosa Game Info & Props vs. the Royals